Sweet Caroline

-"Sweet Caroline" (also known as "Sweet Caroline (Good Times Never Seemed So Good)") is a song written and performed by American singer Neil Diamond and released as a single on May 28, 1969.
+"Sweet Caroline" (Note: Also titled as "Sweet Caroline (Good Times Never Seemed So Good)") is a song written and performed by American singer Neil Diamond and released as a single on May 28, 1969.
 It was arranged by Charles Calello, and recorded at American Sound Studio in Memphis, Tennessee.

 Inspiration

 Neil Diamond has provided different explanations for the song's origins.
-In a 2007 interview, he stated the inspiration for the song was John F. Kennedy's daughter Caroline Kennedy, who was 11 years old at the time it was released.
+In a 2007 interview, he stated the inspiration for the song was John F. Kennedy's daughter Caroline Kennedy, who was 12 years old at the time it was released.
 Diamond sang the song for her at her 50th birthday celebration in 2007.
 On December 21, 2011, in an interview on CBS's The Early Show, Diamond said that a magazine cover photo of Caroline Kennedy as a young child on a horse with her parents John F. Kennedy and Jacqueline Kennedy created an image in his mind, and the rest of the song came together about five years after seeing the picture.
 However, in 2014, Diamond said the song was about his then-wife Marcia Murphey, but he needed a three-syllable name to fit the melody.